danriti/moleskine/the-right-stuff/README.md

 3. Defer loading the rest of the "below the fold" CSS using a simple, yet **non-cross browser** solution by [Paul Irish][20]

-Sounds kind of crazy?
-It is, but so is breaking the sound barrier.
-And that didn't stop Chuck Yeager, so it won't stop us either.

-**NOTE**: For more technical detail, visit the links below:
+**NOTE**: For more technical detail on this method, visit the links below:

 - Video: [Detecting Critical CSS For Above-The-Fold Content][15]
 - Blog: [Detecting Critical Above-the-fold CSS][16]

+Like before, let's concatenate all our CSS, minify and see what happens.

 ```
 $ cat bootstrap.css bootstrap-theme.css theme.css > all.css